-U.S. Detected Iran Readying Weapons Before Saudi Strike, Officials Say
+U.S. Satellites Detected Iran Readying Weapons Ahead Of Saudi Strike, Officials Say

 On the same day, Saudi officials said they believe the weapons used in the attack were made in Iran — and that they were working to determine where they had been launched from.

-Secretary of State Mike Pompeo, who pointedly accused Iran of launching the attack on Saudi Arabia over the weekend, is heading to visit the kingdom this week, along with other U.S. officials.
+U.S. Secretary of State Mike Pompeo, who pointedly accused Iran of launching the attack in Saudi Arabia, is heading to visit the kingdom this week, along with other U.S. officials.

-The attacks have forced Saudi Arabia to cut its production of crude oil by 5.7 million barrels per day — and to consider delaying a plan to sell stock in its state-owned oil giant Saudi Aramco, in what's predicted to be the largest IPO in history.
+The attacks have forced Saudi Arabia to cut its production of crude oil by 5.7 million barrels per day — and to consider delaying a plan to sell stock in state-owned oil giant Saudi Aramco in what's anticipated to be the largest IPO in history.

 While only a small percentage of the company is expected to be sold, Aramco is currently valued at anywhere from $1.5 trillion to $2 trillion.
 The international offering has been expected to happen in 2020.